Old Kent Road: Public services

 Old Kent Road railway station at the southern end of the road opened in 1866 and closed in 1917.
 The London City Fire Brigade opened a fire station on the road around 1868.
 It was subsumed into the London Fire Brigade from its formation and in 1904 was replaced by a new station which was in turn replaced by another on the corner of Coopers Road.
 The station was demolished for redevelopment in 2014 and reopened the following year.

 When the Old Kent Road baths were opened in 1905, the then independent Borough of Camberwell became the first London borough to provide municipal Victorian-style Turkish baths in addition to the more usual Russian vapour baths.
 The building was designed to include two swimming pools, each measuring 75 ft by 30 ft.
 In 1913–4, they were used by 188,336 private bathers, 14,687 of whom used its Russian, Turkish, or special electric baths.
 The 1923 Municipal Year Book noted the "great success" of the Turkish and Russian baths.
 The baths were destroyed in the Blitz just before the end of World War II.

 Urban Redevelopment

 Unlike many places in London, the Old Kent Road area did not suffer significant bomb damage during World War II.
 In 1968, a flyover opened at the northern end allowing access to New Kent Road which catered for the main flow of traffic.
 During the 1970s, run-down Victorian properties on and around Old Kent Road were demolished to make way for new housing estates.
 Burgess Park was created as part of the County of London Plan in 1943, which recommended new parkland in the area.
 Several tower blocks were built along the road, although some earlier 19th-century buildings, such as Nos.
 360–386, survived.

+Delays between council acquisition and redevelopment created opportunities for squatters.
+The opening of shuttered flats and houses was organised by the Walworth Squatters Network with offices at 362 Old Kent Rd.
+Squatting in an abandoned Fire Station at 306 Old Kent Road, in the mid-1980s an Anarchist music group Bourbonese Qualk set up The Ambulance Station, a celebrated venue for hardcore punk that also featured artist studios, a cafe, recording studio, and print workshops.